 Fundamentally, counting calories is a misnomer.
-You have to properly understand nutrition, the nutritional content of food along with the metabolic and hormonal response each of those calories produce.
+You have to properly understand nutrition and the nutritional content of food, along with the metabolic and hormonal response each of those calories produce.
 Calories aren’t generic, nor are they equal.

 My statements do not contradict the first law of thermodynamics:

 Law 1 (law of conservation of energy) states that:Energy cannot be created or destroyed in an isolated system.

 If you ate a set isocaloric amount from different food sources, each calorie source could have a different metabolic and hormonal effect.
 For example; sugar spikes insulin which increases fat storage.
 Conversely, protein increases anabolism through the stimulation of protein synthesis.

 LEARN MORE > Protein Powder: An Ultimate Buyers Guide (2019)

 Either scenario is true to the first law of thermodynamics; energy wasn’t created or destroyed.
 The major difference is how the energy is used and stored.
 As you can imagine the effect on body composition, (fat mass to muscle mass ratio) can be profoundly different.

 Calorie geeks have this unfounded belief that you can take the number of calories in, then subtract the number of calories out (CICO), and whatever the difference, (caloric excess or deficit) is either stored as fat mass, or lost from fat mass.
 They dont take into consideration other tissues such as muscle mass.
 Calories don’t just go to and from one “compartment”.